What Is Fennel Tea Good For?

 Fennel Tea Side Effects

-- There have been very few side effects reported with this herb.
+There have been very few side effects reported with this herb.
 In fact, it is so safe that weak fennel tea is often given to babies as a treatment for colic.
+Even so, here are a few reported side effects of fennel tea:

 - It is suggested to talk to your doctor before drinking the tea regularly if you are being treated for breast or ovarian cancer due to a possible (but unproven) mild estrogenic effect.

-- Fennel is also not recommended for people prone to seizures or taking seizure medication.
+- Fennel tea is also not recommended for people prone to seizures or taking seizure medication.

-- Very rarely, allergic reactions to the herb have been observed, particularly in people with an allergy to carrots or celery.
+- Very rarely, allergic reactions to the herb, such as skin rashes, have been observed, particularly in people with an allergy to carrots or celery.

 While the cost of fresh fennel seeds is often comparable to the prepared loose tea, some people like to make their own fennel tea at home.
-Here’s how:
+Here’s how to do it:

 - Get a bag of fresh fennel seeds, preferably ones with a high volatile oil content.

-- Crush up 1 to 2 tablespoons of the seeds with a mortar and pestle.
+- Crush up 1 to 2 tablespoons of the seeds with a mortar and pestle or back of a spoon.

 - Cover and steep for 8 to 10 minutes.